ddsky/spoonacular-api-clients/ruby/docs/RecipesApi.md

 end

 api_instance = OpenapiClient::RecipesApi.new
-id = 1 # Integer | The item's id.
+id = 716429 # Integer | The id of the recipe.
 opts = {
-  include_nutrition: true # Boolean | Include nutrition data in the recipe information.
+  include_nutrition: true, # Boolean | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings.
+  add_wine_pairing: false, # Boolean | Add a wine pairing to the recipe.
+  add_taste_data: false # Boolean | Add taste data to the recipe.
 }

 begin